zachariap/laser-chicken/README.md

 # laser-chicken

-Play Laser Chicken!
+Play Laser Chicken by Zacharia.

-# Overview
+# Description

 Laser chicken is a game that is man vs computer.
-To begin the game you are asked to choose a chicken character (Lucky Chicken or Blast Chicken) each with its corresponding ability.
-The lucky chicken has the ability to regenerate health on its turn and block damage.
+To begin the game you are asked to choose a chicken character each with its corresponding ability.
 You can utilize the game grid to see where the character is currently and other information such as position, health, latest acton, for both yourself and the computer.
+Have fun!

 # Goals

-The goal of Laser Chicken was to better understand Object-Oriented Programming, and how different classes interact with each other.
+The goal of Laser Chicken was to work with Object-Oriented Programming at an introductory level.

+# Functionality

+Both 'lucky_chicken' and 'blast_chicken' inherit functionality from their parent classes 'defensive_chicken' and 'offensive_chicken', respectively, which both extend the parent class 'chicken_character'.
+Any offensive chicken class will have doubled damage on the 3rd attack turn.
+Any defensive chicken will have a 25% chance of blocking 50% of the attackers attack. 'blast_chicken' is an offensive_chicken type with the ability to double its movement. 'lucky_chicken' is a defensive_chicken type, with the ability to regenerate health.

+# Drawbacks

+This program is simple in its use and needs many layers of complexity to make a feasible product.